arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 The value of the `"server"` attribute should be the name of the DBserver which is one the pod which shall be drained next.
-This uses the UI short name, alternatively one can use the internal name, which corresponds to the pod name: In the example described in this section, the pod name is
+This uses the UI short name, alternatively one can use the internal name, which corresponds to the pod name.
+In our example, the pod name is:

 ```
 my-arangodb-cluster-prmr-wbsq47rz-5676ed
 ```

-where `my-arangodb-cluster` is the ArangoDB deployment name, therefore the internal name of the DBserver is `PRMR-wbsq47rz`, note that `PRMR` must be all capitals since pod names are always all lower case.
-So, I could use the body
+… where `my-arangodb-cluster` is the ArangoDB deployment name, therefore the internal name of the _DBserver_ is `PRMR-wbsq47rz`.
+Note that `PRMR` must be all capitals since pod names are always all lower case.
+So, we could use the body:

 ```JSON
 {"server":"PRMR-wbsq47rz"}